google/WebFundamentals/src/content/en/fundamentals/performance/prpl-pattern/index.md

 ### Bundled build

-For browsers that don't handle HTTP2 Push, the build process could produce a set of different bundles: one bundle for the shell, and one bundle for each fragment.
+For browsers that don't handle HTTP/2, the build process could produce a set of different bundles: one bundle for the shell, and one bundle for each fragment.
 The diagram below shows how a simple app would be bundled, again using Web Components: